 The PSRO also coordinate a national recruitment process for stroke medicine in England and Wales.
 Please see the stroke medicine section of the website for details about the process.

-- Round 2 - opens for applications at 10am 26 July 2022 and closes at 4pm 16 August 2022, for programmes starting from October 2022 to April 2023.
-Information about the specialties participating can be found in our news item.
+- Round 2 - opens for applications at 10am on 23 July 2024 and closes at 4pm 13 August 2024, for programmes starting from January to March 2025.
+Summary information is available on the round 2 page of the website.

 Flexible portfolio training

-Participants in the flexible portfolio scheme were recently interviewed by members of the RCP Trainees Committee, read about their experience in the RCP Commentary.
+Participants in the flexible portfolio scheme have been interviewed by members of the RCP Trainees Committee, read about their experience in the RCP Commentary.